‘The Walking Dead’ Season 8 Spoilers: Daryl Dixon On Mission To Do One Thing, Norman Reedus Teases Revenge

-The Walking Dead Season 8 spoilers reveal that some characters will go on a rogue mission.
-One of those includes Daryl Dixon.
+The Walking Dead Season 8 spoilers reveal that some characters, including Daryl Dixon, will go on a rogue mission.
 In an interview with Entertainment Weekly, Norman Reedus explained that Daryl is on a mission to do one thing.
 Expect to see the character go back to the way he used to be back in Atlanta.
 Also, he will be aiming to get revenge against Negan (Jeffrey Dean Morgan) and the Saviors.

 TWD Season 8 spoilers are ahead.
 If you do not want to know any information, then stop reading right now.